1. Am I eligible for loft/cavity wall insulation

 6. I have just bought a house, is there any funding to do it up?

 Most local schemes will need you to have been living in the property for at least 12 months, although some areas and projects require longer.
-The current Government ECO scheme for boilers, loft and cavity wall insulation do not have this clause on them but your household and your property will have to fit a very strict criteria, call us for more information on this and to talk to us about your personal circumstances.
+The current Government ECO scheme for boilers, loft and cavity wall insulation do not have this clause on them but your household and/or your property will have to fit a very strict criteria, call us for more information on this and to talk to us about your personal circumstances.

-7. My walls do not have a cavity, is there a way which I can insulate them?
+7. My walls do not have a cavity, is there a way that I can insulate them?

 There are ways to insulated walls that do not have a cavity, the two main ways are internal or external wall insulation.
 Internal wall insulation is attached to the inside if your walls and can come in a number of different varieties, it is much cheaper than external wall insulation but does reduce the size of the room and would mean that redecorating will likely be needed.
 External wall insulation is attached to the outside of the walls, it causes minimal destruction inside the property but is expensive.